Augusto Severo de Albuquerque Maranhão

-Augusto Severo de Albuquerque Maranhão (11 January 1864 – Paris, 12 May 1902) was a Brazilian politician, journalist, inventor and aeronaut.
+Augusto Severo de Albuquerque Maranhão (11 January 1864 – 12 May 1902) was a Brazilian politician, journalist, inventor and aeronaut.

 Severo was born in Macaíba.
-On 12 May 1902 he died, together with his French mechanic, Georges Saché, when they were flying over Paris in an airship called Pax.
+He died on 12 May 1902, together with his French mechanic, Georges Saché, when they were flying over Paris in an airship called Pax.
 A marble plaque at number 81 of the Avenue du Maine in Paris, commemorates the location of Augusto Severo accident.
 The Catastrophe of the Balloon "Le Pax" is a 1902 short silent film recreation of the wreck.